open-telemetry/opentelemetry.io/content/en/docs/security/hosting-best-practices.md

 Use the Collector's own
 [internal telemetry](/docs/collector/internal-telemetry/) to monitor its performance.
-Scrape metrics from the Collector about its CPU, memory, and throughput usage and set alerts for resource exhaustion.
+Collect metrics from the Collector about its CPU, memory, and throughput usage and set alerts for resource exhaustion.

 If resource limits are reached, consider horizontally